 Every year on Epiphany, Orthodox communities across the world celebrate with a dip in the water, often with a priest throwing in a crucifix for the faithful to retrieve.
 Istanbul’s rendition of this event occurs on the shores of the Golden Horn, a (rather polluted) body of water just outside the church of the Ecumenical Patriarch.
-Having read about the tradition on the BBC in years past, I figured that it would be a unique cultural experience, and on the day of, was convinced to get outside by an abnormally sunny Saturday morning in January.
+Having read about the tradition on the BBC in years past, I figured that it would be a unique cultural experience, and on the day of, was convinced by the abnormally sunny weather that Saturday morning in January.

 Having earlier passed around a bottle of liquor to fight the cold, everyone else was already in their swimsuits.
-I followed suit and stripped down to my swimsuit, beginning the long process of waiting for the Epiphany service to finish so that the patriarch could throw the crucifix.
+I took the cue and stripped down to my swimsuit and waited for the Epiphany service to finish so that the patriarch could throw the crucifix.
 Apparently, I was not the only impatient one—ferries that brought visitors to watch were honking to in an attempt to force the patriarch to finish his prayers.

 After 40 minutes of shivering, small talk, and anticipation, the patriarch finally threw the crucifix into the water.
 As the newbie, I somehow ended up being one of the last ones to dive into the water.
 Not to worry—I saved my pride by quickly racing and making it mid-pack to the crucifix itself.